 Tran is working this case on social media.
 Our advocates have responded to her cry for help with executive email addresses, but so far they’ve been unsuccessful.
 I also reached out to my US Airways contacts this morning to see if they can assist.

 Cases like this really make my blood boil.
 Remember, US Airways is doing this to one of its best customers — someone who has flown enough to collect more than 200,000 miles.
-At the very least, the US Airways representative could have phoned Tran back to fix her reservation.
+At the very least, the US Airways representative could have phoned Tran back to fix her reservation for her honeymoon.
 But the silence from the airline is deafening.

 You did it again!
 Your article, your network, your staff, your forum, and everyone’s support proved successful!
 A CS Manager from American Airlines contacted me tonight and was able to re-book us our seats!